Suggested Tips to Consider for Video Job Interviews

 Ø Select a proper place to conduct the interview.
 Make sure to choose a place that is quiet, has adequate lighting and good internet connection.

-Ø Use a PC instead of a mobile phone to conduct the interview.
+Ø Use a computer instead of a mobile phone to conduct the interview.
 Mobile phones are not highly recommended for job video interviews due to the need for carrying the phone and setting it at the same level all the time.

 Ø Test your internet connection at the place you will have the interview at via your PC one day prior to your interview date and few hours prior to your interview time.
 This will allow time for you to detect and rectify any internet connection failures.
 Make sure you have plan B for internet failures such as having the video app installed on your mobile phone with an access to 3G/4G in case of unexpected internet interruptions.

 Ø Test your camera and microphone functionality and the position at which you need to place the camera at.
 Sit and set the camera at an angle where you are appropriately visible to the interviewer.
 Don’t place the camera too close to your face.
 Your face and upper body has to show during the interview.

 Ø Again,” do not take the interview lightly” for the mere fact that it is not a face-to face interview.
 Make sure to mentally prepare answers to possible questions you might be asked.
 Write down important ideas/questions you would like to share or discuss during the interview.

 Ø Dress professionally, as if you are going to an actual face-to-face interview.
 This reflects that you are professional and serious about the interview in specific and your work in general.

 Ø Speak clearly and in a persuasive manner and tone.
 During video interviews, it is more difficult to convey your attitude and interest via your body language, hence make sure to convey this by speaking slowly and clearly, assertively and in an enthusiastic voice tone.